St. Andrew’s Kirk, Glass SCIO

 Achievements and performance

-During the financial period to 28th February 2022 (the anniversary of the creation of a bank account) the following actions have been taken:
+During the period to 28th February 2023 (the anniversary of the creation of a bank account) the following actions have been taken:

-A successful application was made for the grant of funding from REAP (Rural Environmental Action Project) for the provision of architectural services for planning application for toilet and washroom facilities in the church building.
-The services of an architect have been engaged to start the process detailed above.
+A successful application was made for the grant of funding from REAP (Rural Environmental Action Project) for the provision of architectural services for a planning application for toilet and washroom facilities in the church building.
+The services of an architect have been engaged to complete the process detailed above.
+At the date of this report, the planning permission had still to be granted.
+Although submitted in a timely fashion such that the permission was expected in December, late requests by the council for further information meant delays beyond the charity’s control which the council acknowledged.
+The full permission has since been granted.

 The charity is mindful of the fact that certain unavoidable, ongoing costs need to be prepared for.
 These include insurance (a large sum given that we are dealing with a listed building open to the public) and electricity costs, both standing and consumer costs.